Application development using React + Django

 npx create-react-app frontend --template typescript

-we will proxy all requests to the API from the React server to Django.
-This is easier and more convenient than setting
+all API requests from the React server to Django.
+This is simpler and more convenient than setting up cross-origin

-file and add a line there indicating the use of a proxy.
+add a line indicating the use of a proxy.

 {